one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 For more than 12 years, the One Place Child Advocacy Center has provided hope and healing to children from birth to age 17 who have experienced physical abuse, sexual abuse, serious neglect, and/or violence.

-When a child is a suspected victim of sexual abuse, a forensic medical exam typically takes place.
-This is a non-invasive, comprehensive medical exam conducted by a trained medical service provider with specialized knowledge in the medical evaluation of child abuse.
+When a child is a suspected victim of sexual abuse, a comprehensive medical exam typically takes place.
+This is a non-invasive medical exam conducted by a trained medical service provider with specialized knowledge in the medical evaluation of child abuse.

 Our medical providers are rostered as trained child abuse experts through the Child Medical Evaluation Program at UNC-Chapel Hill Department of Pediatrics and are the only two rostered providers in Onslow County.

-If your child has a forensic medical exam scheduled with us, here are some tips to prepare them:
+If your child has a comprehensive medical exam scheduled with us, here are some tips to prepare them:

 • Talk about the exam in advance if your child is interested.
 Reassure them that this type of exam will be non-invasive and will help them feel confident that they are healthy.